 - (ply)wood – used f.e. in Bastl modules, 3 mm thick to be strong enough, stands out in a row of modules (especially when other are 2 mm :/),

 - acrylic glass (PMMA) – cheap and easy to outsource, 2 mm thick bends easily, laser engraved graphic could be hard to read,

 - engraving laminate – not shure if someone uses it, but still an option to consider,

 - cardboard – ghetto style DIY modules, 0% durability, very easy to drill :).

-I made all my eurorack panels with 2 mm thick anodized aluminum sheet.
+I made almost all of my eurorack panels with 2 mm thick anodized aluminum sheet.
 I’ve chosen it for durability and nice shiny look (but feel free to use another materials if you like).

 All required dimensions of eurorack module can be found under “A100 construction details” phrase all over Internet.
 I decided to go for 8 HP panel, which is 40,3 x 128,5 mm according to Doepfers site.
 Then I ordered a cut sheet for 2$ per panel (I’ve got some more for future builds).
 It is cut with guillotine, not laser, but has really good tolerance and soft edges.

 In the past I had some printer scaling problems – it rescaled to about 101%.
 To keep hole position accurate, I use oldschool pencil and ruler.
 According to Doepfer, the holes should be 3 mm from the top and 7,5 mm from side.
 Of course this method relies on proper sheet dimensions.